EnzoBuen0/Rest-API-Project/README.md

 # Flask REST API First Project 💻

-This project was designed to test my knowledge in these libraries and frameworks.</a>
+This project was designed to test my knowledge in these libraries and frameworks.
-Doing a CRUD in a network of stores, with different items, that can be included, updated or deleted, also with tags, that are related with the stores </a>
+Doing a CRUD in a network of stores, with different items, that can be included, updated or deleted, also with tags, that are related with the stores.
+Also using JWT to user athentification, for more secure requests

 ## What was used ⌨️